mrlesmithjr/ansible-elk-pre-processor/README.md

 #    exchange_type: fanout
 #    host: 10.0.101.128
 logstash_server_fqdn: []  #defines logstash server...should be vip fqdn for elk-haproxy-nodes...define here or globally in group_vars/elk-nodes
+netscalernaming: [] #define your Citrix Netscaler naming standards if used...this should be set to host pattern...example - nsvpx01.everythingshouldbevirtual.local - define as nsvpx
+#  - nsvpx  #uncomment and remove '' above if setting
+nsxnaming: [] #define your VMware NSX naming standards if used...this should be set to host pattern...example - nsx-rt01.everythingshouldbevirtual.local - define as nsx-rt
+#  - vShield-edge  #uncomment and remove '' above if setting
+#  - nsx-rt  #uncomment and remove '' above if setting
+pfsensenaming:  #define your PFSense firewall naming standards if used...this should be set to host pattern...example - pfsense01.everythingshouldbevirtual.local - define as pfsense
+  - pfsense
+reset_logstash_config: false
 rundeck_logstash_port: 9700
 ````
 vars/main.yml